wballard/VariableSky/api.markdown

 while the hook is running, `val` is already defined and there is no need to hook up for events.

-Remember that this gives you a snapshot, modifying the contents of `val` doesn't save anything to the server.
+**This is real data** making a modification here is just the same as if a client did it, except that you are in the server.

 ### parent()
-Creates a `ServerContext` for the containing parent.
+Creates a `HookContext` for the containing parent.
 Use this to go 'up and over' to get at more data.

 When you ask for a parent, `prev` will hold the actual stored value on